Scilence2022/DeepGeneResearch/README.md

 ## 📝 License

-Deep Research is released under the [MIT License](LICENSE).
+Deep Gene Research is released under the [MIT License](LICENSE).
 This license allows for free use, modification, and distribution for both commercial and non-commercial purposes.

 ## 🌟 Star History